Transitions Abroad Home.

 “No, none of these women take any pain medication,” she says and motions to the women on the cots.
 “We must save it for the mothers who have caesarean.
 Sometimes we don’t have anything for them either, though.
 Last month there wasn’t a single Tylenol in the entire hospital,” she says.

-Midwives speak to mothers
+Midwives speak to mothers.

 Midwives speak to mothers about prenatal and postnatal care.

-Morning lines outside of the hospital
+Morning lines form outside of the hospital.

 Patients wait to be triaged outside of the hospital each morning.